 The emperor is critically ill.

 On the twenty-second day, the emperor dies in the Palace of Heavenly Purity (Qianqing Gong).
-He passes the throne to his fifth younger brother Zhu Youjian, the Prince of Xin.
-On the twenty-fourth day, Zhu Youjian ascends to the throne with the reign name Chongzhen.
-He designates the following year as the first year of the Chongzhen reign.
+He bequeaths imperial rule to his fifth younger brother Zhu Youjian, the Prince of Xin.
+On the twenty-fourth day, Zhu Youjian ascends the throne with the reign name Chongzhen, and the following year is designated as the first year of the Chongzhen reign.

 The late Tianqi Emperor is given his posthumous title.

 The eunuch Wei Zhongxian and the late Tianqi Emperor’s wet nurse Lady Ke are deposed.
 Wei Zhongxian commits suicide.
 Lady Ke is flogged to death at the Palace Laundry Service.
-The eunuchs in the Army-inspecting Censor are abrogated.
-Eunuchs are forbidden to leave the capital without authorization or become involved in state affairs.
+The eunuchs in the Army-inspecting Censorate are deposed.
+Eunuchs are forbidden from leaving the capital without authorization and barred from becoming involved in court affairs.

 The Tianqi Emperor (r.
 1621-1627)